MathiasSchindler/monacc/kernel/plan.md

 qemu-system-x86_64 -cdrom build/kernel.iso -serial stdio -display none -s -S & gdb build/kernel.elf -ex "target remote :1234"
 ```

+Note: the ISO produced by `grub-mkrescue` embeds GRUB modules and BIOS+UEFI boot images, so it will be much larger than just `kernel.elf` + the initramfs.

+Initramfs default: if `release/monacc-dev-initramfs.cpio` exists, `kernel/Makefile` will include it in the ISO by default as a Multiboot2 module.

 ### Debug Output